A busy mom's bright idea

 After years of thinking about it and sketching business plans on the backs of her grocery lists, Jess launched Cream City Casseroles in early 2015.
 What started out as a resource for busy families and professionals has evolved to include gift deliveries.

 "On any given week, nearly half of our meals are given as gifts," says Jess.
-"Gift recipients include parent of newborns, the elderly and people coping with illness, injury or loss.
+"Gift recipients include parents of newborns, the elderly and people coping with illness, injury or loss.
 It's so rewarding knowing we're helping people in this special way."

 Cream City Casseroles is a mom-owned, Milwaukee-based business and its name is a nod to the city's rich history.
 In the 1830s, Milwaukee was known for producing cream-colored bricks made from clay found along the western banks of Lake Michigan.
 Known as "Cream City brick" locally and "Milwaukee brick" elsewhere, the pale butter-colored bricks still can be found in many of Milwaukee's churches, taverns and historic structures.